DietSodaSoft/yail/README.md

 *  Using a vendor's key (not currently supported yet)
 *  Using an app's API key (supported because it is easiest)

-A profile is meant to be stored securely on the device so that a user provides config once and they are good to go.
+A profile is meant to be stored securely in the app somewhere so that a user provides config once and they are good to go.